 Planners are no different.
 If they need a keynote speaker or workshop leader and don’t already have someone in mind, chances are they’re headed to Google.

 Running ads on search engines like Google and Bing allows you target people by exactly what they search for.
 If a planner is looking for a leadership speaker, they may well search for “leadership keynote speakers”.
-If you already know your niches you can build campaigns based around your strengths.
+If you already know your niches you can build campaigns based on your strengths.

 Channels like Facebook and LinkedIn are perfect for getting your content (blog posts, videos, etc.) in front of the right audience.
 Advanced targeting allows you to pinpoint meeting planners and other interested audiences.